Forum: Ending misdeclared cargo

 One of the universal concerns that unite the global shipping industry is the danger posed by hazardous cargo.

-Containerisation shipping, liquid and dry bulk and tanker operators are looking at all aspects of transporting hazardous cargo to try to find the best options for minimising, if not eliminating, the risks.
+While a focus area for liquid and dry bulk and tanker operators, those involved in containerised shipping are engaged in almost forensic analysis of all aspects of transporting hazardous cargo to identify and implement the best options for minimising, if not eliminating, the risks.

-The list of human and capital casualties from hazardous cargo mishaps has become woefully long in recent years, yet incidents keep occurring.
+The list of human and capital casualties for container shipping from hazardous cargo mishaps has become woefully long in recent years, yet incidents keep occurring.

 Key Topics for Discussion

-We will examine the options being put forward to stamp out misdeclarations, wrongly stowed hazardous freight, or other cargo-related malpractices that can – and have had – deadly look at the potential to set in place agreed global standards.
+We will examine the options being put forward to stamp out undeclared and misdeclared shipments, poor packing and securing in the unit load industry, and other cargo-related malpractices that can – and have had – deadly consequences, and discuss the necessary actions to protect lives, the environment, ships and cargo.

-We will also evaluate the need for a new agency which could encompass shippers, forwarders, ports, terminals, insurers, and other stakeholders, as well as container lines.
+We will also evaluate the progress towards greater collaboration across the industry, encompassing shippers, forwarders, ports, terminals, insurers, and other stakeholders, as well as container lines.

 The forum promises to be the most informed and up to date report card delivered to a UK audience on hazardous cargo and will be widely anticipated by relevant authorities and agencies seeking solutions for the problem.